Types of engagements

 Definition:

-A Project is a one-off engagement where the client accepts your quote and pays in full upfront.
-The payment is held in escrow until the project is completed.
+A Project is a scoped engagement where the client accepts your quote and pays upfront.
+The payment is held in escrow until the work is completed.

 Payment Flow:

-1. Client accepts your quote and pays in full.
+• Client accepts your quote and pays in full

 Key Points:

-• Ideal for new clients or larger scope work.
+• Recommended for most engagements, especially with new clients or larger scopes

 Use Cases:

-• Any work where upfront assurance of payment is important.
+• Any work where upfront payment protection is important

 2. Repeat (Retainer)